AleksandarBayrev/general-linux-fixes/openSUSE-Tumbleweed-HowTO.md

 # Install openSUSE Tumbleweed with the DE of your choice.
 # Check `Fedora-After-Install.md` for some other stuff that you may require.
+# Check `AMD-GPUs-Linux-Control-Panel.md` for controlling your AMD GPU.
 # Use flatpaks for everything possible, otherwise use distrobox (only as a last resort install system-wide)
 # Add user to `flatpak` and `wheel` groups, then run `newgrp` to update them
 # Note for VMWare - run `sudo vmware-modconfig --install-all` after earch kernel update (or find a way to add a zypper hook) (DEPRECATED, check QEMU/KVM step)